This page specifies the processing and distribution of a draft for CENELEC Enquiry.

 1.11 The CENELEC electronic voting system automatically closes the ballot once the deadline is reached.
 After the deadline of the CENELEC Enquiry, CCMC establishes the voting report, compiles the comments received and dispatches both the voting report and the comments to the CENELEC National Committees, the Partner Organizations, the Affiliates, the EC and EFTA Secretariat, the Technical Body Chair and Secretary.

-1.12 The Technical Body Secretary makes available the Enquiry voting report and the compiled comments, together with the assessments of the New Approach Consultant(s), if any, to the TC members.
+1.12 The Technical Body Secretary makes available the Enquiry voting report and the compiled comments, together with the assessments of the HAS Consultant(s), if any, to the TC members.

 1.13 Each comment resulting from the CENELEC Enquiry, irrespective of whether a positive vote on the draft has been given by the individual countries, is analysed and evaluated, and a decision is taken on each comment.

 This may be carried out during a 'comments resolution meeting' of the Technical body that can decide to delegate the resolution of comments to the level of a Working Group (WG).

 1.14 The Technical Body Secretary is responsible for the preparation of a so-called 'table of decisions', collecting the formal written proposals of the meeting (by completing the CENELEC Commenting Form, column ‘Observations of the Secretariat’) and circulating these documents, together with the revised draft, to the Technical Body for final decision on how to proceed (see 1.15 and 1.17).

 1.15 When the Enquiry results meet the necessary approval criteria and no technical changes were accepted, the Technical Body decides by simple majority to skip the Formal Vote and proceed to publication - go to process 'Finalization and implementation of European Standards'- (maximum 4 weeks consultation period), taking into account the following:

 - Knowledge of the committee and subject area